Synthetic-Media-Lab/action-flow/documentation/README.cicd-pipeline.md

     -   Artifact Registry Writer
     -   Logs Writer
     -   Storage Admin
-    -   Ensure the Service Account has the `iam.serviceAccounts.actAs` permission.
+    -   Service Account User.
+(To ensure the Service Account has the `iam.serviceAccounts.actAs` permission, so Github Actions interact with GCP.)

 ### 2. Add Secrets in GitHub